-Top US diplomat says closing Embassy in Cuba 'under review' | New Country 923
+Top US diplomat says closing embassy in Cuba 'under review' | New Country 923

-NEW YORK (AP) — The Trump administration is considering closing down the recently reopened U.S. Embassy in Havana following a string of unexplained incidents harming the health of American diplomats in Cuba, Secretary of State Rex Tillerson said Sunday.
+NEW YORK (AP) — The Trump administration is considering closing down the recently reopened U.S. Embassy in Havana following a string of unexplained incidents harming the health of American diplomats in Cuba, Secretary of State Rex Tillerson says.

 “We have it under evaluation,” Tillerson said of a possible embassy closure.
 “It’s a very serious issue with respect to the harm that certain individuals have suffered.
 We’ve brought some of those people home.
 It’s under review.”

-Of the 21 medically confirmed U.S. victims, some have permanent hearing loss or concussions, while others suffered nausea, headaches and ear-ringing.
-Some are struggling with concentration or common word recall, The Associated Press has reported.
+Of the 21 medically confirmed U.S. individuals affected — diplomats and their families — some have permanent hearing loss or concussions, while others suffered nausea, headaches and ear-ringing.
+Some are struggling with concentration or common word recall, The Associated Press has reported .

 Some victims felt vibrations or heard loud sounds mysteriously audible in only parts of rooms, leading investigators to consider a potential “sonic attack.”
 Others heard nothing but later developed symptoms.